nschiau/eventApp-frontend/README.md

-# EventHorizon Frontend - React Event Management App Test
+# EventHorizon Frontend - React Event Management App

 A modern, responsive React application for event management built with TypeScript, Tailwind CSS, and Vite.
 Features a clean, intuitive interface for browsing, creating, and managing events.

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites